MolEpicUU/sleepapnea_gut/README.md

 #### In this study, we investigated the association between 3 OSA parameters and the gut microbiota composition in participants from SCPAPIS-Uppsala.
-Scripts to be run in R, except for the analysis with multiple imputation that should be run in STATA.
+Scripts to be run in R (version 4.1.1), except for the analysis with multiple imputation that should be run in Stata (version 15.1).

 ##### Scripts should be run in the order specific below.